 Elevation gain is 4,900 feet and hiking distance is 12 miles round trip.

 Bring regular day hiking essentials and cold weather clothes.
+The ridgeline is usually windy.
 You will need plenty of food and water.
-If you have a filter you could just get water from Amphitheater Lake and not have to carry that much.
+If you take a filter you could just get water from Amphitheater Lake and not have to carry that much with you.
 Bring a good pair of hiking boots.
-In early season an ice ax is recommended.
+In early season an ice ax and crampons are recommended.